Corky Romano

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Corky Romano is introduced as a gentle, animal-loving veterinary assistant who is completely disconnected from his mob family.
 He lives in his innocent, sheltered world of caring for animals and operating his practice..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 10 minutes when Pops Romano suffers a heart attack when he learns the FBI has damning evidence against him.
 The family faces destruction unless someone can infiltrate the FBI and destroy the evidence.
 This health crisis and legal threat disrupts everyone's world..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Corky achieves false victory - he's now the FBI's golden boy, has Kate's admiration and affection, and seems close to finding the evidence.
+Structural examination shows that this crucial beat Corky achieves false victory - he's now the FBI's golden boy, has Kate's admiration and affection, and seems close to finding the evidence.
 He's getting everything he wanted (acceptance, respect, family approval) but it's all built on lies.
 Stakes raise as his success draws more scrutiny., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 68 minutes initiates the final act resolution at 79% of the runtime.
 Corky synthesizes his two worlds - he'll use his newfound confidence and skills (learned from FBI work) combined with his core goodness (his true nature) to do the right thing: expose the real FBI corruption and save innocent people, even if it means losing his blood family., demonstrating the transformation achieved throughout the journey.